Edward Hornor Coates: Early life and education

 Coates was born on November 12, 1846, in Philadelphia, the son of Joseph Potts Hornor Coates and Eliza Henri Troth, a family of Quakers.
-He attended Haverford College in Haverford, Pennsylvania, where he graduated in 1864.
+He attended Haverford College in Haverford, Pennsylvania, from which he graduated in 1864.

 Career

 Painter John McLure Hamilton, in a chapter about Coates from his book Men I Have Painted (1921), describes Coates' tenure at the Pennsylvania Academy of the Fine Arts:

 The reign of Mr. Coates at the Academy marked the period of its greatest prosperity.
 Rich endowments were made to the schools, a gallery of national portraiture was formed, and some of the best examples of Gilbert Stuart's work acquired.
 The annual exhibitions attained a brilliancy and éclat hitherto unknown...
 Mr. Coates wisely established the schools upon a conservative basis, building almost unconsciously the dykes high against the oncoming flow of insane novelties in art patterns...
 In this last struggle against modernism the President was ably supported by Eakins, Anschutz, Grafly, [Henry Joseph] Thouron, Vonnoh, and Chase...
 His unfailing courtesy, his disinterested thoughtfulness, his tactfulness, and his modesty endeared him to scholars and masters alike.
 No sacrifice of time or of means was too great, if he thought he could accomplish the end he always had in view—the honour and the glory of the Academy.